 Makes 1/2 jar / enough to frost my Triple Chocolate Cake

-- 1/2 cup medjool dates (for me this was 15 dates), pitted and soaked for 2-4 hours in boiled water
+- 1/2 cup medjool dates, pitted and soaked for at least 1 hour in boiled water

 - 3 tablespoons cashew butter (can replace with almond butter)